-Table 7-9 identifies financial tools or resources that the District could potentially use to help fund mitigation activities.
-UPDATE TABLE - THIS IS FROM THE OLD PLAN.
-TRY TO FILL OUT THE LAST COLUMN AS YOU ARE ABLE.
-MAKE SURE TO FILL OUT THE LAST CELL
+Table 7-10 identifies financial tools or resources that the District could potentially use to help fund mitigation activities.

-Table 7-9 RD 551's Fiscal Mitigation Capabilities
+Table 7-10 RD 551's Fiscal Mitigation Capabilities

 Funding Resource Access/ Eligibility (Y/N) Has the funding resource been used in past and for what type of activities?
 Could the resource be used to fund future mitigation actions?
-Capital improvements project funding Y RD 551's annual assessment includes funding for future anticipated capital projects Authority to levy taxes for specific purposes Y As dictated by law, RD 551 has the authority to levy taxes for specific purposes Fees for water, sewer, gas, or electric services N Impact fees for new development N Storm water utility fee N
+Capital improvements project funding Y RD 551's annual assessment includes funding for future anticipated capital projects Authority to levy taxes for specific purposes Y As dictated by law, RD 551 has the authority to levy taxes for specific purposes Fees for water, sewer, gas, or electric services Ν Not within this jurisdiction's authority Impact fees for new development Ν Not within this jurisdiction's authority Storm water utility fee Ν Not within this jurisdiction's authority Incur debt through general obligation bonds and/or special tax bonds Y RD 551 has the ability to levy special assessments Incur debt through private activities Ν Not within this jurisdiction's authority Community Development Block Grant Ν Not within this jurisdiction's authority Other federal funding programs Y The District is preparing a Letter of Intent to become eligible for the Corps of Engineers PL84-99 program